-N. Determination of suitability to interact with participating minors
+M. Determination of suitability to interact with participating minors

 SCOPE.
-This condition applies to this award if it is indicated that a purpose of some or all of the activities to be carried out under the award (whether by the recipient, or a subrecipient at any tier) is to benefit a set of individuals under 18 years of age.
+This condition applies to this award if it is indicated -- in the application for the award (as approved by DOJ) (or in the application for any subaward at any tier), the DOJ funding announcement (solicitation), or an associated federal statute -- that a purpose of some or all of the activities to be carried out under the award (whether by the recipient, or a subrecipient at any tier) is to benefit a set of individuals under 18 years of age.